Hurricane Tomas: Aftermath

 Estimates place the cost of damage in Barbados at BBD$17 million (~US$8.5 million).
 Throughout the northern part of St. Vincent, the entire banana crop was lost.
 Press reports from the Prime Minister revealed that nearly every banana tree had been downed during the storm.
 The country's banana crop is a major source of income and jobs, accounting for roughly 60% of the workforce and 50% of the merchandise exported.

 Damage from the storm on Trinidad and Tobago amounted to TTD$4 million (US$629,000).
 Losses in Barbados reached BBD$17 million (US$8.4 million).
 The Government of St. Lucia stated that damage from the storm could exceed US$100 million.
 By November 5, the Prime Minister stated that damage from Tomas was roughly EC$1.3 billion (US$500 million), five times higher than initially stated.

 Retirement

-Due to the extent of damage across the Caribbean, the name Tomas was retired from the 6-year rotating list of Atlantic hurricane names by the World Meteorological Organization on March 16, 2011, and will never again be used as a storm name in the Atlantic basin.
-It was replaced with Tobias, which went unused in 2016 and 2022.
+Due to the extent of damage across the Caribbean, the name Tomas was retired from the 6-year rotating list of Atlantic hurricane names by the World Meteorological Organization in March 2011, and will never again be used as a storm name in the Atlantic basin.
+It was replaced with Tobias for the 2016 season.